raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 [^quote]: "Ils doivent envisager qu’une grande responsabilité est la suite inséparable d’un grand pouvoir."—http://quoteinvestigator.com/2015/07/23/great-power/

 One way to think about this by analogy is to imagine we are drawing a graph.
-Each procedure is a vertex, and the calling relationship between them is an edge.
+Each function is a vertex, and the calling relationship between them is an edge.
 Assuming that there is no "dead code," every structured program forms a [connected graph].

 [![connected graph](/assets/images/6n-graf.svg.png)][connected graph]

 [connected graph]: https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)

 Given a known number of nodes, the number of different ways to draw a connected graph between them is the [A001187] integer sequence.
 Its first eleven terms are: `1, 1, 1, 4, 38, 728, 26704, 1866256, 251548592, 66296291072, 34496488594816`.
-Meaning that there are more than thirty-four *trillion* ways to organize a program with just ten procedures.
+Meaning that there are more than thirty-four *trillion* ways to organize a program with just ten functions.

 [A001187]: http://oeis.org/A001187

 This explosion of flexibility is so great that programmers have to temper it.
-The benefits of creating one-to-one relationships between procedures and responsibilities can become overwhelmed by the difficulty of understanding programs with unconstrained potential complexity.
+The benefits of creating one-to-one relationships between functions and responsibilities can become overwhelmed by the difficulty of understanding programs with unconstrained potential complexity.

 JavaScript has tools to help.
 Its blocks create namespaces, and so do its formal modules.
 It may soon have private object properties.